 Students who wish to study in Latin America and have completed Intermediate Spanish II or the equivalent may choose one of the approved programs in Chile, Argentina, Ecuador, and the Dominican Republic.

-The Office of International Education on the ground floor of Botany Bldg can provide you with more detailed information about programs approved by the Spanish department.
+The Office of Global & Off-campus Education on the ground floor of Botany Bldg can provide you with more detailed information about programs approved by the Spanish department.
 For approved summer programs, please consult with the Spanish department chairperson.